 Is business insurance compulsory for web developers in Australia?

-Business insurance is not legally compulsory for web developers in Australia.
-However, many corporate and government digital contracts require professional indemnity insurance (typically $500K - $2M) before you can start work.
+Business insurance is not legislated for web developers.
+However, many corporate and government digital contracts require professional indemnity insurance (typically $1M to $5M) before you can start work.
 Even without a contractual requirement, carrying insurance protects your personal assets if a client claim arises from your work.

 How much does business insurance cost for a web developer?

-For a sole freelance web developer, basic professional indemnity cover typically costs $600 - $1,800 per year.
-A comprehensive package for a small digital agency with 3-8 staff - including professional indemnity ($1M), cyber liability ($500K), public liability, and statutory liability - may cost $3,000 - $8,000+ per year.
-Premiums vary based on revenue, project size, services offered, and claims history.
+A solo freelance web developer can expect basic PI cover to cost roughly $700 to $2,000 per year.
+A comprehensive package for a small agency with three to eight staff - including PI ($1M), cyber liability ($500K), public liability and statutory liability - may range from $3,500 to $9,000 per year.
+Premiums vary based on revenue, project size, services offered and claims history.

 Do I need insurance as a freelance web developer?

 While not legally required, insurance is worth considering for freelancers.
 As a sole trader or company director, you are personally liable for claims arising from your work.
-A single project dispute - a website that fails, a missed deadline, or an IP claim - could result in costs that significantly impact your personal finances.
-Professional indemnity cover starting from around $600 per year provides meaningful protection.
+A single project dispute - a website that fails, a missed deadline or an IP claim - could result in costs that significantly impact your personal finances.
+PI cover starting from around $700 per year provides meaningful protection.

 Am I covered for work done by subcontractors I hire?

 This depends on your policy.
 Some policies cover work performed by subcontractors you engage as part of a project, while others do not.
-If you regularly use freelance developers, designers, or copywriters on client projects, confirm subcontractor coverage with your insurer.
-Many insurers may require subcontractors to carry their own insurance.
+If you regularly use freelance developers, designers or copywriters on client projects, confirm subcontractor coverage with your insurer.
+Many providers may require subcontractors to hold their own PI.

 What is intellectual property infringement cover?

-IP infringement cover, typically included within professional indemnity policies, protects you if a client or third party claims that your design work, code, or creative output infringes on their copyright, trademark, or other intellectual property rights.
-This is particularly relevant for web designers who create visual designs, logos, and branding elements as part of website projects.
+IP infringement cover, typically included within PI policies, protects you if a client or third party claims that your design work, code or creative output infringes on their copyright, trademark or other intellectual property rights.
+This is particularly relevant for web designers who create visual designs, logos and branding elements as part of website projects.

 Does my insurance cover websites after handover to the client?

-Professional indemnity policies typically operate on a 'claims made' basis - meaning they cover claims made during the policy period, regardless of when the work was performed.
+PI policies typically operate on a claims-made basis - meaning they cover claims made during the policy period, regardless of when the work was performed.
 If a website you built two years ago fails and the client makes a claim while your policy is current, you are generally covered.
-However, there may be retroactive date limitations - check your policy wording.
+However, there may be retroactive date limitations - check your Product Disclosure Statement.

 Do I need separate insurance for different services?

 Not necessarily.
-A comprehensive professional indemnity policy can cover multiple service types including web development, design, SEO, digital marketing, and consulting.
+A comprehensive PI policy can cover multiple service types including web development, design, SEO, digital marketing and consulting.
 However, you must accurately declare all services you provide when taking out your policy.
 If you perform work that was not declared, your insurer may decline a related claim.

-No. workers compensation covers personal injury costs (medical bills, rehabilitation, lost earnings) for anyone injured in Australia.
-However, ACC does not cover professional negligence claims, project failures, IP disputes, data breaches, business interruption, or legal defence costs.
-Business insurance covers the risks that workers compensation does not - and for web developers, these professional and digital risks are the primary concern.
+No. Workers compensation covers workplace injuries to your employees.
+It does not cover professional negligence claims, project failures, IP disputes, data breaches, business interruption or legal defence costs.
+Business insurance covers the risks that workers compensation does not - and for web developers, professional and digital risks are the primary concern.

 Ready to Compare Business Insurance for Web Developers?